 Images of people in the media are manipulated so dramatically these days that it can feel like “beauty” is less and less attainable.
 Help your child resist media influence and see the real picture.

 Are you worried that your child’s expectations for their appearance are unrealistic?
 It’s hardly surprising.
-Research published by Psychology Today in Ads Everywhere: The Race to Grab Your Brain estimates that today’s young people are bombarded by 5,000 advertising messages a day.
+It's hardly surprising.
+Today's young people are bombarded by thousands of advertising messages a day.
 These come not only via television and magazines but also websites, blogs, social media, music videos, films, and even smartphones.

 The connection between images of women in the media and low self-esteem in girls

 Constant reinforcement of the “perfect” woman in the media directly impacts girls’ body confidence.
 Body ImageOpens in new window🔗 research found that looking at magazines for just 60 minutes lowers self-esteem in over 80% of girls.